 Place 1 block of cream cheese in a mixing bowl and beat until fluffy.
 Slice a stick of butter into chunks and add to the cream cheese gradually, beating until smooth.

 Add 4 cups of powdered sugar to the mixture in the bowl, along with a teaspoon of vanilla.
 Gradually fold in 1 cup of mashed strawberries (that have been drained well) and beat until icing turns pink.
+Again, you can use freeze-dried (ad) or dehydrated strawberries to avoid having to drain the berries.
+I have found that the freeze-dried berries work nicely.

 If the icing is too thin due to the moisture in the strawberries, add more powdered sugar until it thickens enough to spread easily.
 Pour over cooled cake and spread evenly with a knife or spatula.